 - and the Montmartre funicular.

-You can buy tickets at ticket vending machines and ticket offices on the subway and train (RER) tickets.
-There are also automatic machines at some bus and streetcar stops.
+You can buy tickets at ticket vending machines and ticket offices on the subway and RER trains, operated by RATP.
+Certain bus and tram stops also contain automatic machines for purchasing tickets.

 You will be charged a few more cents if you buy the ticket directly on the bus.

-The most popular ticket options for public transport in Paris are:
+The most popular ticket options for public transport in Paris (including RATP’s services) are: